GottaYotta/PixelSDK/README.md

         }

         print("Finished image export with UIImage: \(uiImage!)")

-        // Delete the session and remove it from the users drafts session.destroy()
     })
 }
 ```
 In addition to exporting as a UIImage, the exported image is saved to file as a JPEG at the `image.exportedImageURL` variable.
 After your export has completed, you may move, copy or delete this file.
+When you are finished, you should call `session.destroy()` in order to remove the image from the users drafts.

 #### Video Exports